tclssg/tclssg/README.md

 This subsection describes template commands included with Tclssg that are intended for use in page files.
 They solve the problem of responsive images being awkward to include in Markdown and show how page template commands can be useful.

-The problem is as follows: Bootstrap allows you to make images responsive (automatically and proportionally scaled to the width of your page) and centered (if they aren't wide enough to fill the entire page width) by giving them appropriate classes through the `class` attribute, however, Markdown doesn't allow you to specify the `class` attribute of an image.
+The problem is as follows: Bootstrap allows you to make images responsive (automatically and proportionally scaled to the width of your page) and centered (if they are not wide enough to fill the entire page width) by giving them appropriate classes through the `class` attribute, however, Markdown doesn't allow you to specify the `class` attribute of an image.
 You could do it manually with HTML markup like

     <img src="../images/picture.png" class="img-responsive center-block" alt="Alt text">